Monday, December 27, 2010

 Frutas del Mundo

-Our group included most of us at Monkey Bay Marina and two French Canadian couples from Ram Marina.
+Our group included most of us from Monkey Bay Marina and two French-Canadian couples from Ram Marina.

 Rambutan